genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/db/combobox.rst

     The advantage of using a Bag is that you can add attributes to your records, but you lose the keys (they aren't supported from combobox).
+    Note that the id is set to the :ref:`pkey` attribute, that is the primary key.